JAMA April 02, 2019

 Bottom Line

-In symptomatic atrial fibrillation, catheter ablation did not significantly reduce the composite primary endpoint of death, disabling stroke, serious bleeding, or cardiac arrest compared to medical therapy, though it significantly reduced atrial fibrillation recurrence and cardiovascular hospitalizations.
+In symptomatic patients with atrial fibrillation, catheter ablation did not significantly reduce the primary composite endpoint of death, disabling stroke, serious bleeding, or cardiac arrest compared to medical therapy, though it significantly reduced AF recurrence and cardiovascular hospitalizations.

 Key Findings